Southern Suburbs

 LMCC Canada 2002

-After completing university degree at UCT and internship at Victoria Hospital, Cameron did community service at False Bay Hospital in 1999.
+After completing my university degree at UCT and internship at Victoria Hospital I went on to do my community service year at False Bay Hospital in 1999.

 ‘I have a passionate relationship with music and have been a singer-songwriter-guitarist since the late eighties.
 I enjoy writing songs and playing in a band with my daughter and other talented musicians.